Overall group rules

 • We obey all road rules.

 • We are courteous and respectful of all other road users.
-Avoid verbal confrontations if at all possible.
+Avoid verbal confrontations if possible.

 • We wait for riders who have punctures or mechanicals wherever it is practicable and render assistance if necessary.
 Every rider is responsible for carrying the appropriate spare tube(s), tyre levers and pump, as well as appropriate food and fluids.